 The big question is WHY.

-Together we reviewed her Digital Marketing strategy to identify specific reasons why she was not getting sales.
+Together we reviewed her Digital Marketing strategy.
+The goal was to identify specific reasons why she was not getting sales.

 With small tweaks, we were able to get her business on track and revenue started flowing back into the business.

 It is always very exciting to see how a small change creates such a big impact on the bottom line.

 If you are struggling to generate sales online, this article will you a systematic way of looking at your digital marketing strategy.
 It will help you to identify holes.

 Reason # 1 – You are not relating to your customers